DonaldKellett/Osiv/API.md

 The server should respond with a JSON payload containing the following fields:

-- `"reason"`: The reason for the rejection, e.g. `"The old password provided was incorrect."`
+- `"message"`: The reason for the rejection, e.g. `"The old password provided was incorrect."`

 #### `404 Not Found`